cogment/cogment-doc/docs/reference/python.md

 ### `async store_model(self, name, model, iteration_properties=None)`

 Method to publish and save the model to storage in the Model Registry.
-When stored, a model will be available until explicitly deleted.
+When stored, a model name will be available until explicitly deleted.

 If the model name already exists, the model will be saved as a new iteration of the existing model name.
-Iteration numbers start at 0 (the first model sent to the Model Registry) and increase by 1 for every new iteration.
+Iteration numbers start at 1 (the first model sent to the Model Registry) and increase by 1 for every new iteration.
 But not all iterations may be in storage (see [publish_model](#async-publish_modelself-name-model-iteration_propertiesnone)).

 Parameters: